This post is part of the series “Four Hymns of Christmas”

 “My soul magnifies the Lord”, Mary sings, responding to Elizabeth’s pronouncement that she is blessed among women.

 In my head, when I remember the Christmas story, I think of Mary singing this in the presence of Gabriel, the angel who announced to Mary that she was the prophesied virgin who would give birth to the Messiah.
+But that’s not quite right.

-That’s probably due to the compression of reading this story straight through without paying attention to the details.
+My mistake is probably due to the compression of reading this story straight through without paying attention to the details.
 The song starts in verse 46, and the angel only left in verse 38.

 But in between, Mary presumably sits on the floor stunned for a few hours, takes a nap, wakes up still in shock, decides she needs some help, leaves her home, travels into the hills, and arrives at the house of Elizabeth and Zechariah, who conveniently have a divinely appointed pregnancy of their own.